 When a team of culinary artists opened their recipe playbooks to create bold new flavors of sandwich shop mayonnaise, a new reality set in across America.
 A nation that had grown bored with plain mayo wanted to add a hit of zest to their humdrum hoagies.
 As sandwich designing spread, the new Tastemaker reality series began trending on culinary blogs and twitter feeds.
 After the first mouthwatering episode, when Helen revealed her spicy secret, plain mayo lovers found themselves in a jealous sandwich triangle.

-In this campaign for a remarkable new facility dedicated entirely to women's health, moments of uncertainty are revealed through three very real stories.
+In this campaign for a remarkable new facility dedicated entirely to women's health, moments of uncertainty are revealed through three very real, intergenerational stories.
 We spend a day in labor with a mom-to-be who wonders if she waited too long to start a family.
 We meet a young woman, in her twenty-sixth week of pregnancy, who questions whether she's even ready to be a mom.
-And finally, we get to know a woman who has just turned the page to the start of her next life chapter, where potentially scary questions are just around the corner.
-These films, in combination with print, digital, OOH and social, remind women everywhere that for many of life's uncertainties, a team of experts now stands ready to put minds at ease.
+And finally, we get to know a woman who has just turned the page to the start of her next chapter.
+These films, in combination with print, digital, OOH and social, remind women that for many of life's uncertainties, a team of “Experts in what if” stands ready to put their minds at ease.